Creating a space where we can all join together to help spark the next stage of our communal journey

 The JICC was an amazing experience!
 I’d been thinking and feeling this pull to help form some kind of earth-mindful Jewish community for some time and felt very supported to know that there are others out there with similar visions.

 I came to Isabella with an open mind and left with full and open heart.

 We call the Jewish Intentional Communities Conference “your community of communities.”

 There’s nothing else like it.
 Imagine being with over one hundred people of all ages and life stages, old friends and new, all actively working to build intentional communities around the world, from Israel to Virginia to Oregon.

-These conferences are a partnership between Hazon, the Pearlstone Center, UJA-Federation of New York, and the Jewish Agency for Israel.
+These conferences are a partnership between Hazon, the Pearlstone Center, and UJA-Federation of New York.
 We share a vision that over the next 3-10 years, new Jewish intentional communities will bloom across the country – from urban kibbutzim to rural moshavim, suburban co-ops, and more – and that these dynamic and vibrant new Jewish communities will become inspiring catalysts in an ongoing renaissance in American Jewish life.

 The second Jewish Intentional Communities tour in Israel was held from Sunday, March 13 to Sunday, March 20, 2016.